iotize-sas/Arduino-Tap/extras/howto.md

 ## Relocating the output directory

 IoTize Studio configuration needs the elf file to read the list of the global symbols (output from linker).
 By default, the Arduino IDE generates this file into a temporary directory but a more accessible location can be specified.
+You need to follow the exact sequence:

 1. Open the  ‘Preferences.txt’ file (find it by clicking on:
         File | Preferences | More preferences can be edited...)